openfaas/docs/docs/openfaas-pro/sso.md

 # Single Sign-On

 You can enable authentication via OpenID Connect and OAuth2 using the OpenFaaS REST API.

-This functionality is part of of the [OpenFaaS Premium Subscription](https://openfaas.com/support/).
+> Note: This functionality is part of [OpenFaaS Pro](https://openfaas.com/support/).

+The SSO support has been tested with: Auth0, Okta, Keycloak and Azure Active Directory.
+If your IdP is ODIC compatible, it should work, but customers can request support using the channels provided to you when you bought your OpenFaaS Pro license.

 ## Try a walk-through with Okta